vishalsngl/mongo-postgresql-streamer/README.md

 - If the original document in mongodb has a embedded document, everything is flattened to be inserted in PostgreSQL
 - One can define indices in two different ways : Using the array ``indices`` and a SQL definition or autogenerate index by setting the ``index`` field to true
+- By default, the created table will be named as the source MongoDB collection.
+You can specify another name using the `_destination` property.

 The connector also supports arrays of documents.
 Let say your Mongo database stores the following documents :